 FAQs About What Someone Can Do With Your Signature

 Generally speaking, criminals will need more than just a forged signature to steal your identity.
-In most cases, perpetrators would need to gain access to a lot of your personal data and multiple forms of identification.
-That being said, forged signatures are a frequently used tool in the process of identity theft.
+In most cases, perpetrators would need to gain access to your personal data and multiple forms of identification.
+That being said, forged signatures are a frequently used tool in identity theft.

 It’s possible.
 Someone could upload the image to photo editing software and add it to a document.
-If you think a document has been signed this way, you should contact the relevant authorities and get in touch with a lawyer if necessary.
+If you think a document has been signed this way, contact the relevant authorities and contact a lawyer if necessary.

 What You Need to Remember About What Someone Can Do With Your Signature